 VPNs to avoid

-It goes without saying that any VPN which explicitly forbids torrenting should be avoided by Popcorn Time users.
+It goes without saying that any VPN service which explicitly forbids torrenting should be avoided by Popcorn Time users.
 That includes most free VPNs and a handful of paid ones.
-VPNs that retain usage or traffic logs (different from a connection log) should also be kept at arm’s length.
+VPN services that retain usage or traffic logs (different from a connection log) should also be kept at arm’s length.
 We can’t list them all here, but here are a few you should probably steer clear of.